Abhi00045/Docker-With-Node.js-and-Express.js/README.md

 By the end of this, you'll understand what Docker is, why developers love it, and how to create your first containerized Node.js application.
 Let's jump in!

 ## What is Docker?
-(Let Me Explain Simply)

 So here's the thing - I'm sure you've experienced this: you build an amazing application on your laptop.
 It works perfectly.
 But when your colleague tries to run it on their machine, it breaks.
 Sound familiar?
-Yeah, "It works on my machine!" became my favorite excuse too. 😅
+Yeah, "It works on my machine!" became my favorite excuse too.

 Docker completely solved this headache for me by packaging my application along with everything it needs to run — the runtime, libraries, dependencies, and configuration files — into a standardized unit called a **container**.